fepitre/qubes-builderv2/README.md

     - archlinux
 ```

-we would have no `source` key instructing to perform something else than standard source preparation steps and creation
+we would have no `source` key instructing to perform something else other than standard source preparation steps and creation
 (SRPM, dsc file, etc.).
-In this case, we have global defined builds for RPM, Debian related distributions and ArchLinux
+In this case, we have globally-defined builds for RPM, Debian-related distributions, and ArchLinux
 (`archlinux` key providing directories as input similar to Debian).

 Some components need more source preparation and processes like `qubes-linux-kernel`: